gaverhae/blog/blog/content/md/posts/2021-08-15-cwafi-9-clojure.md

 There isn't really a great way around that as long as we're writing and interpreter ourselves, but if we're coopting our host language interpreter, we can instead use our host language instruction pointer too.
-This can be done by simply sequencing multiple instructions as one block of (generated) code.
+This can be done by sequencing multiple instructions as one block of (generated) code.

 Ideally, we'd want to generate a single block of code for our host language interpreter.
 But since our source language (in this context, the register